rituharsh9436/School_mini_project/README.md

 Delete All Tasks: Users can clear all tasks from the queue.

+Main Functionalities:

+Add tasks.

+View tasks sorted by priority.

+Execute tasks in the correct order.

 Graphical User Interface: A simple and intuitive interface built with Tkinter, providing an easy-to-use experience.

 Code Structure: